London Electrical Engineers: World War I

 By the outbreak of World War I, in August 1914, the London Electrical Engineers had grown to six companies based at Regency Street.
 Searchlight units were immediately deployed to the South Coast of England and the Thames Estuary to form light barriers against surface raiders.
 For example, No 2 Company London Electrical Engineers was positioned at Coalhouse Fort in East Tilbury.
-By an agreement between the Admiralty and War Office on 3 September 1914, responsibility for air defence of the UK lay initially with the Royal Navy, which provided aircraft, quick-firing guns and searchlights to defend vulnerable points against the anticipated air raids.
+By an agreement between the Admiralty and War Office on 3 September 1914, responsibility for UK air defence lay initially with the Royal Navy, which provided aircraft, quick-firing guns and searchlights to defend vulnerable points against the anticipated air raids.
 These acetylene searchlights were operated by civilian Special Constables.

 Anti-Aircraft defence

-The first night raid was made by Zeppelin airships on 19/20 January 1915, then in April and May regular raids began on the East Coast of England, reaching London on 31 May/1 June.
+The first night raid was made by Zeppelin airships on 19/20 January 1915.
+Then, in April and May, regular raids began on the East Coast of England, reaching London on 31 May/1 June.
 Zeppelin raids continued during the summer and autumn of 1915, after which it was decided that the Royal Navy would try to deal with raiders approaching the British coastline, while the Army would be responsible for dealing with them over land.
 The transfer took effect between February and April 1916.
 Experience had shown the need for plentiful searchlights to guide both gunners and fighter pilots to their targets.
 The army established a 25-mile wide searchlight belt stretching from Northumberland to Sussex, with a double ring round London.

 The TF began forming AA S/L companies in December 1915, mainly from the LEE and the Tyne Electrical Engineers (TEE).
 By July 1917, there were 42 AA Companies of the RE scattered around the country, all with the LEE and TEE as their parent units.
 These included the following LEE units: